tithijn02/lacoste-mena-market-strategy/README.md

 ## 🚨 The Problem

 Lacoste has strong global brand equity but struggles to translate it into deep consumer engagement in the MENA region.
-While awareness exists, localization efforts remain limited to top-of-funnel marketing, leading to weak emotional connection and low brand advocacy :contentReference[oaicite:0]{index=0}.
+While awareness exists, localization efforts remain limited to top-of-funnel marketing, leading to weak emotional connection and low brand advocacy.

 At the same time, the region presents contrasting challenges:
 - high-growth, affluent markets in the Middle East